Neighborhood boundaries should be of great interest to your neighborhood association or other community organization.

 The more people have a specific idea of the area you cover, the greater the opportunity for publicity, grants, and attracting residents and businesses.

-It is also critical to know the neighborhood boundaries, of course, if you are going to prepare any neighborhood plans.
+It is also critical to know the neighborhood boundaries, of course, if you are going to prepare any grant applications or neighborhood plans.

 The size of the neighborhood in population and area of course depends on whether you are in a dense urban area, small town, or a 50 square mile area, population 50.
 There aren't any rules of thumb we can give you for deciding on a size.
 Simply put, a neighborhood extends until there is a different neighborhood character defined by some of the features and characteristics we're going to discuss next.